Noncommutative $C^*$-algebra Net: Learning Neural Networks with Powerful Product Structure in $C^*$-algebra: Implementation details

-\subsection{Implementation details}
+\section{Implementation details}

 We implemented $C^*$-algebra nets using \texttt{JAX}~\citep{jax} with \texttt{equinox}~\citep{kidger2021equinox} and \texttt{optax}~\citep{deepmind2020jax}.
-Throughout the experiments, we used the Adam optimizer~\citep{Kingma2015} with a learning rate of $1.0\times 10^{-4}$, except for the 3D NIR experiment, where Adam's initial learning rate was set to $1.0\times 10^{-3}$.
-We set the batch size to 32, except for the 2D NIR, where each batch consisted of all pixels, and 3D NIR, where a batch size of 4 was used.
+For $C^*$-algebra net over matrices, we used the Adam optimizer~\citep{Kingma2015} with a learning rate of $1.0\times 10^{-5}$, except for the 3D NIR experiment, where Adam's initial learning rate was set to $4.5\times 10^{-4}$.
+For noncommutative $C^*$-algebra net consisting of $d$ sub-models, learning rates were scaled by $\sqrt{d}$.
+For group-$C^*$-algebra net, we adopted the Adam optimizer with a learning rate of $1.0\times 10^{-3}$.
+We set the batch size to 32 in all experiments except for the 2D NIR, where each batch consisted of all pixels, and 3D NIR, where a batch size of 4 was used. \Cref{list:matrix_valued_linear,list:group_linear} illustrate linear layers of $C^*$-algebra nets using NumPy, equivalent to the implementations used in the experiments in \cref{sub:exp_matrix_valued,sub:exp_group}.

 The implementation of 3D neural implicit representation (\cref{subsec:nir}) is based on a simple NeRF-like model and its renderer in \citet{tancik2020meta}.
 For training, 25 views of each 3D chair from the ShapeNet dataset~\citep{shapenet2015} are adopted with their $64\times 64$ pixel reference images.
 The same $C^*$-algebra MLPs with the 2D experiments were used, except for the hyperparameters: the number of layers of four and the hidden dimensional size of 128.